askmike/bitmex-simple-rest/README.md

     npm install bitmex-simple-rest

-A basic API wrapper for the [Bitmex REST API](https://www.bitmex.com/api/explorer/).
+API wrapper for the [Bitmex REST API](https://www.bitmex.com/api/explorer/).
 Please refer to [their documentation](https://www.bitmex.com/api/explorer/) for all calls explained.
-Check out `example.js` for a list of all possible calls and their parameters.
+Check out `sample.js` for some example calls.

 This is a low level wrapper with zero dependencies focussed on: